feniljain/knowledge-base/compilers/README.md

 - Min. requirements for a Self-Hosting Compilers: https://www.reddit.com/r/Compilers/comments/u8vzsy/selfhosting_compilers/
 - Resources for building a type-checker: https://www.reddit.com/r/ProgrammingLanguages/comments/v5zwlw/resources_for_building_a_typechecker/
 - Benefits of `nop` in a VM instruction set: https://www.reddit.com/r/ProgrammingLanguages/comments/xw75mw/are_there_any_benefits_to_defining_an_explicit/
+- Where can I find resources and guides on how to build compiler backends?: https://www.reddit.com/r/ProgrammingLanguages/comments/1079qgm/where_can_i_find_resources_and_guides_on_how_to/

 ## Repos: